Jonas Gilman Clark: Clark University

 Front entrance to Clark University's Jonas Clark Hall, the main academic facility for undergraduate students.

 Clark founded Clark University in 1887.
 He was probably inspired by his friend Leland Stanford to establish his own university.
 In January 1887, Clark secured from the Legislature, for himself and associates of his choice, an act of incorporation under the name of Clark University.
 On March 31, the legislation was passed and signed.
 On May 4, at the first regular meeting of the Board of Trustees, Clark disclosed his educational and financial plans for the new university.
 Clark University was to incorporate the best features of the continental European and American universities such as Cornell University and Johns Hopkins University.

-Clark started the university with a million dollars, and later added another million dollars to the university fund because he feared the university may face lack of funds someday.

-G. Stanley Hall became the first president of Clark University; he was hired by Clark, and other trustees.
+Clark started the university with a million dollars, and later added another million dollars to the fund because he feared the university would run out someday.
+He and other trustees hired G. Stanley Hall as the first president of Clark University.
 Hall wanted to start the graduate school and library first, and he persuaded Clark and other trustees that the undergraduate college would be started after a few years.
 The university was opened on October 2, 1889, as the first all-graduate university in the United States.
 It opened with graduate departments in physics, chemistry, biology, mathematics, and psychology.

 Hall made multiple promises to the faculty of Clark University, but was unable to fulfill them.
 He blamed Jonas Clark or the trustees for his unfulfilled promises, and also misled Clark about the financial aspects of Clark University.
-Jonas Clark wanted the undergraduate college, but Hall didn't want it.
-As a result of these conflicts, Clark didn't trust Hall.
+Jonas Clark wanted the undergraduate college, but Hall did not want it.
+As a result of these conflicts, Clark did not trust Hall.